 In Reykjavík the celebration has been expanded over the whole weekend, known as the Festival of the Sea.
 The festival takes place at the old harbour, which has become a vibrant neighbourhood in Reykjavík, full of restaurants, artisan shops, art galleries and other businesses.
 The festivities offer something for the whole family.
 My favourite as a child was always the Ugly Fish Display where you can see all the different types of strange sea creatures accidentally caught in the trawlers’ nets.
 You can also board different types of boats to learn about the realities of the long days on sea.
 One year there was even a fully inflated life boat inside one of the fishing plants where I patiently sat and waited to be rescued, refusing to let other children enter, proving that I probably wouldn’t be very good at sea.
 There are also musical acts, food tastings and this year, the reinstatement of the famous seas-side pillow fight where grown men try to knock each other off a plank and into the harbour using only fluffy pillows.

-Towns all over Iceland will offer bouncy castles, angling competitions, boat races and concerts and a lot of places will cap off the day with a big dance involving the whole community.
+Towns all overwill offer bouncy castles, angling competitions, boat races and concerts and a lot of places will cap off the day with a big dance involving the whole community.
 So no matter where you are in the country you shouldn’t miss out on Fishermen’s Day celebrations.

-If you are interested learning more about Iceland’s unique fishing history, try to visit the Herring Era Museum situated in the charming town of Siglufjordur.
-This museum is both Iceland’s largest maritime museum and the only Icelandic museum to win the European Museum Award.
+If you are interested learning more about Herring Era Museum situated in the charming town of Siglufjordur.
+This museum is both ‘s largest maritime museum and the only Icelandic museum to win the European Museum Award.‘s unique fishing history, try to visit the